djbpitt/collatexInstallation/collatex-installation.md

 ###Jupyter notebook

-We will use the IPython notebook development environment in our workshop to write and test CollateX collations.
-IPython notebook is bundled with Anaconda Python and does not require any special installation.
+We will use the Jupyter notebook development environment in our workshop to write and test CollateX collations.
+Jupyter notebook is bundled with Anaconda Python and does not require any special installation.
 At the workshop we’ll describe how to use it to work with CollateX, but here are some preliminaries in case you want to test your installation.

 #### Starting Jupyter notebook